AdobeDocs/advertising.en/help/integrations/analytics/prerequisites.md

 * Online Video
 * Native

-Contact your [!DNL Adobe] account team for the latest supported ad environments in each channel.
+Contact your Adobe Account Team for the latest supported ad environments in each channel.

 ## Things to Know Before You Implement